teabagging/blockchain/docs/cosmos-sdk/architecture/adr-template.md

 ## Decision

-> This section describes our response to these forces.
-It is stated in full
-> sentences, with active voice.
+This section describes our response to these forces.
+It is stated in full sentences, with active voice.
 "We will ..."
-> {decision body}

 ## Consequences